DKXXXL/master-thesis/pldi2023/reviews-feedback-technality-EDJ.md

 <!--
   At the metatheory level, this A is decided by the programmer and not uniquely determined as you observed.
   In practice, the plugin implementation always choose a "default" one.
-We didn't formalize the "default" one as it is usually just making inductive type into an opauqe and other parts will stay the same (I.e. abstract {Nat : W(O, S); pred : Nat -> Nat} into {Nat : U; O : Nat; S : Nat -> Nat; pred : Nat -> Nat}).
+We didn't formalize the "default" one as it is usually just making inductive type into an opauqe and make sure other parts stay the "same" (I.e. abstract {Nat : W(O, S); pred : Nat -> Nat} into {Nat : U; O : Nat; S : Nat -> Nat; pred : Nat -> Nat}).
 -->

 It seems the "linkage transformers" representing the common actions one can take in FPOP are definable in a smaller core which seems helpful in a formalization.
 A partial formalization is provided in the form of Agda but using features (quotient inductive-inductive types) that cannot currently be checked by Agda.
 It is mentioned in an appendix that the formalization also includes a translation-away of the new features down to plain MLTT but this isn't discussed further in the main body of the paper.
 (Though if you then look at the actual agda files, the comments explain that they aren't real agda either, but have been modified to be easier to read with syntax highlighting.
 So I'm not really sure how to interpret this --- even if we take for granted that it is correct, the formalization is at any rate not a direct proof of correctness of the plugin implementation.)